ignxal/meli-proto-chall/RUN.md

 # Project Setup Guide

-This guide explains how to set up and run the `meli-prototype-chall` project, including both the web application and the API.
+This guide explains how to set up and run the `meli-proto-challenge` project, including both the web application and the API.

 ## Prerequisites